 There is more to the town of Alnwick than just the castle and gardens.
 You can visit Barter Books, which originally opened in 1887.
 It’s the largest second-hand book shop in the UK located in a Victorian Railway station.
 The Bailiffgate Museum covers the history of Alnwick and surrounding villages.
 It has hands-on exhibits that are perfect for kids.

-To get to Alnwick on the London to Edinburgh drive, make a detour on the A1 motorway while working your way north.
+To get to Alnwick, make a detour on the A1 motorway while working your way north.
 It is about 2 hours south of Edinburgh.

 — Anisa Alhilali, Two Travelling Texans